-The Buffonta property forms part of Oban’s overall Garrison Project and is located in the Province of Ontario, approximately 100 kilometers east of Timmins and 40 kilometers north of Kirkland Lake.
+The Buffonta property forms part of Osisko’s overall Garrison Project and is located in the Province of Ontario, approximately 100 kilometers east of Timmins and 40 kilometers north of Kirkland Lake.
 The property is situated on paved highway 101 that is shared with several producing mining operations with nearby labour, hydro power and supplies readily available.

 The Buffonta property is located in the western portion of the Abitibi Subprovince, an area covered largely in volcanic rocks and known to host numerous gold deposits, most of which occur near major fault zones.